alihaktan35/alihaktan35/README.md

-# Hi there, I'm Ahmet! 👋
+# Hi there, I'm Ali Haktan! 👋

 ## 🎓 About Me